makrai/notes/demszky-23-llm-psycho.md

       range of sources, engage in natural dialogue and simulate different linguistic styles and personas
 * potentially broad 0-shot applications of LLMs across diverse areas of psycho
-  * query people’s mental models of themselves and their environments (social and cognitive psychology),
+  * query people’s mental models of themselves and their environments (social and cognitive psychology)
   * infer individual differences in coping styles (personality psychology), or
-  * help people to reappraise stressful experiences
-  * (affective and clinical psychology)
+  * help people to reappraise stressful experiences (affective and clinical psychology)
   * GPT output was generated in March 2023 using text-davinci-003 in the OpenAI playground with default settings (temperature 0.7, length 256)
 * use cases across subfields in measurement, experimentation, and practice